What is an HO-3 insurance policy for homeowners?

 - Freezing pipes

-Another thing to know about personal property coverage is that it typically pays out claims after factoring in depreciation which is actual cash value or AVC, not replacement cost.
+Another thing to know about personal property coverage is that it typically pays out claims after factoring in depreciation.
+This type of coverage is called actual cash value or ACV, not replacement cost.
 If you are interested in replacement cost value or RCV for your personal belongings, such as clothing, furniture and appliances, talk to your agent about adding a personal property replacement cost endorsement to your HO-3 policy.
-This is an optional coverage available with most insurance companies and adds about 10 percent more to the policy premium.
+This is optional with most insurance companies and can add about 10 percent to the policy premium.

 HO-3 policy exclusions